 The Hospitality Award doesn’t cover an employee who:

-- perform duties of senior management or above, or
+- performs duties of senior management or above, or

 - is responsible for a significant portion of one or more hotels.